david-ramsden/paloalto-edl/README.md

 #### Notes
 * Requests for `microsoft` will only return IPv4 addresses.
 IPv6 is not requested but this can be changed in the code if required.
+* Requests for `aws` will only return IPv4 addresses.

 #### References
 * [Microsoft 365](https://docs.microsoft.com/en-us/microsoft-365/enterprise/urls-and-ip-address-ranges?view=o365-worldwide)